Medicare Advantage vs. Medigap

 Different Medigap plans cover different out-of-pocket expenses associated with Original Medicare.
 If you qualified for Medicare after Jan.
 1, 2020, you can no longer buy a plan that covers your Part B deductible.

-But you can find plans that cover your Part A and Part B coinsurance, additional hospitalization and skilled nursing facility stays and other out-of-pocket costs.
+But you can find plans that cover your Part A and Part B coinsurance, additional hospitalization, skilled nursing facility stays, and other out-of-pocket costs.

-Most Medigap plans do not have maximum out-of-pocket limits since they effectively cover the gaps in Medicare that cause out-of-pocket spending for things like hospitalization, doctors visits and other services.
+Most Medigap plans do not have maximum out-of-pocket limits since they effectively cover the gaps in Medicare that cause out-of-pocket spending for hospitalization, doctor visits and other services.
 You seldom have out-of-pocket costs if you have Medigap.

 Two plans — Plan K and Plan L — do have maximum out-of-pocket limits.
 Plan K’s is $7,220 and Plan L’s is $3,610 for 2025.